tianshuailu/debias_FUDGE/README.md

 # Debias_FUDGE

-This repository provides code for applying Future Discriminators for Generation, [FUDGE](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation), to reduce gender bias in NMT.
+This repository provides code for applying Future Discriminators for Generation, [FUDGE](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation), to reduce gender bias emerging when translating from English to a language that openly marks the gender of the speaker.
+The model is evaluated with BLEU and MuST-SHE, a novel gender translation evaluation method.
+The results demonstrate improvements in the translation accuracy of the feminine terms.

 Many of the scripts were also adapted from [SimpleFUDGE](https://github.com/ZurichNLP/SimpleFUDGE).
 To set up the environment, please refer to [FUDGE](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation).

 ## Data Preprocessing